Jetraw/bioformats_jetraw/readme.md

 It is recommended to **add this instruction in your own bashrc (/home/user/.bashrc)** file, then everytime a bash environment is generated everything will be correctly set up. **Important to remember** that you will need to **launch Fiji** directly **from a Terminal**.
 If not the enviroment will not be correctly configured and Jetraw libraries will not be found.

 ## Install macOS
-Follow the same steaps as in the Install Windows section.
+Follow the same steps as in the Install Windows section.

-Once the .jar file is correctly replaced, an extra step is necessary if you do not have located the **Jetraw UI.app** in the **Applications folder**.
+Once the .jar file is correctly replaced, an extra step is necessary just in the case that you have not located the **Jetraw UI.app** in the **Applications folder**.
 If you are using a custom folder for Jetraw's installation, you need to configure the DYLD_FALLBACK_LIBRARY_PATH variable to point to your dpcore and jetraw libraries location.
-If not the Bio-Formats plug-in will not be able to find them.

 ```
 export DYLD_FALLBACK_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/path_to_jetraw_folder/lib/